whatskenmaking/DIY-MiSTer-Handheld/README.md

 ## Build Instructions
 Working progress...
 Details coming soon

 1. Print the case and all the pieces
+2. Cut down the SFC controller
+3. Prep the controller PCBs
+4. Program the Pro Micro
+4. Assemble the right controller

 2. Install the screen
 3. Install the speakers
 4. Trim down the sacrificial SNES controller
 5. Program the Arduino Pro Micro
-6. Wire up and install the left side buttons
-7. Wire up and install the right side buttons
 8. Install the QMTech bracket
 9. Install and wire up the USB hub
 10. Install and wire up the audio amplifier